 - A variation of this had the rock fall from sky, with Jesus rolling his eyes.
 "Daaaaad...
 I was trying to make a point!"

 - Anansi Boys by Neil Gaiman.
 The main character, 'Fat Charlie' Nancy, is convinced that he's got the most embarrassing dad on the face of the planet.
 He's probably right.
 One could rightfully consider his dad, Anansi, to be a literal GOD of embarrassment.

-- The nickname "Fat Charlie" was bestowed on him by his dad, and just stuck all those years, even though he's not really that fat, because Dad's a Physical God and Reality Warper.
+- The nickname "Fat Charlie" was bestowed on him by his dad, and just stuck all those years, even though he's not really that fat, because Dad's a Physical God whose penchant as The Nicknamer blends right into his power as a Reality Warper.